-The TMY3 data sets are publicly available at: http://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/ and as supporting documentation to the TRM Version 2.0.
+TMY3 data sets are publicly available through the National Solar Radiation Database (NSRDB) Data Viewer at: https://nsrdb.nrel.gov/data-sets/archives.html.

-The TRM climate zone/regions and county-level assignments were created and are currently maintained by Frontier for the Electric Utilities Marketing Managers of Texas (EUMMOT).
+The TRM climate zone/regions and county-level assignments were created and are currently maintained by Frontier Energy for the Electric Utilities Marketing Managers of Texas (EUMMOT).

 There may always be exceptions for calculators and modeling tools that serve the national market, such as ENERGY STAR® calculators, which typically have a more limited selection of weather stations available.